Should I use a tax refund company?

 - a minimum charge (for example, we have seen a minimum fee of £90), and

-- a percentage of the tax repayment obtained (we have seen % fees of up to 40% for relatively straightforward claims).
+- a percentage of the tax repayment obtained (we have seen percentage fees of up to 40 per cent for relatively straightforward claims).

-Sometimes they will also add on charges for transferring money into a bank account, etc. which they are not always transparent about.
+Sometimes they will also add on charges for transferring money into a bank account, for example, which they are not always transparent about.

-The pricing structure incentivises poor practice – for example, submitting inflated or fraudulent claims.
-We have also heard recently of a tax refund company asking HMRC to remove expenses that had been ‘coded in’ to a tax code, to generate further work for themselves.
+The pricing structure encourages poor practice – for example, submitting inflated or fraudulent claims.
+We have also heard of tax refund companies asking HMRC to remove expenses that are usually included in a PAYE tax code, to generate further work for themselves.

 Potentially false claims about their status

 Tax refund organisations are not HMRC approved agents.
 They may be registered with HMRC for anti-money laundering purposes and be registered with HMRC as an agent for the purposes of acting on your behalf.
 But this does not mean that the organisation is in any way affiliated to or approved by HMRC.